Dicentra pauciflora

 Dicentra pauciflora is a species of flowering plant in Dicentra, the genus containing the bleeding-hearts.
 Its common names include shorthorn steer's head and few-flowered bleeding-heart.
 This perennial wildflower is native to the US states of Oregon and California, where it grows high in the mountains in gravelly soils.
-This is a short bleeding-heart, approaching 10 centimeters in maximum height.
+This is a short bleeding-heart, approaching 10 cm in maximum height.
 From a rhizome beneath the soil it extends several erect petioles, each holding a leaf divided into leaflets which are each divided into smooth, fingerlike lobes.
 It also erects a thin stem which is topped with an inflorescence of one to three nodding flowers.
 Each flower is a shade of pink or purple to white, with two curving outer petals flexed back against the flower, and inner petals extended straight outward.
 The fruit is a capsule just over a centimeter long.

-The specific epithet pauciflora, refers to the Latin term for 'few flowered'.
+The specific epithet, pauciflora, refers to the Latin term for 'few flowered'.